GAMMA MU FOUNDATION

 3.0 Proposed Evaluation Criteria

 3.1 Proposals are evaluated against the following criteria:

-- relevance of the proposed project to the Foundation’s funding policies and priorities (e.g., services provided to the LGBT community in rural and/or underserved areas);
+- relevance of the proposed project to the Foundation’s funding policies and priorities (e.g., services provided to the LGBTQ community in rural and/or underserved communities);

 - importance of the need identified in the proposal as well as past and/or ongoing attempts to meet the need;